Safer surfing with filters and co.

-It is currently not possible to provide comprehensive technical protection on the Internet because it consists of an abundance of websites and different services such as social media, e-mail, instant messaging, and file sharing.
+It is currently not possible to provide comprehensive technical protection on the Internet.
+It consists of a plethora of websites and of different services such as social media, e-mail, instant messaging and file sharing .
 Child and youth protection programs currently offer limited protection at most when calling up websites.
 Filter programs are ineffective when it comes to e-mailing or chatting and social media services.
 It is true that some filter programs allow you to block such services.
 However, there is always the risk that the blocking will be circumvented.

 Parental control filters do not offer one hundred percent security.
 They must be continuously developed to reflect the current state of the art.
 User-generated content in social media services still causes problems for parental control programs.
 Nevertheless, you should not do without a parental control filter, because it can support your security efforts.
 Parental control programs block at least some of the problematic sites, and they offer help in restricting the surfing space to content that is suitable for children, for example.
 If the child wants to go to sites that are unnecessarily blocked by the filter, you can add your own entries.

-The first step: create a separate user account for each child - depending on their age - with restricted rights.
-As children get older, controlling Internet use becomes increasingly difficult, as young people know exactly how quickly and easily parental controls can be circumvented.
+Create a separate user account for each child - depending on their age - with restricted rights.
+As children get older, controlling Internet use becomes increasingly difficult, as young people know exactly how quickly and easily parental controls can be bypassed.
 Jointly negotiated agreements therefore become all the more important.

 A responsible companion is the best protection and filter for younger children.
 As long as you sit next to them, nothing can happen.
 In addition, a comprehensive positive list can open up a safe surfing space for younger children.
 The fragFINN wh itelist offers children the opportunity to discover the Internet in a safe surfing space, to gain positive first online experiences and to acquire important skills while playing, learning, communicating and becoming creative online.
 The whitelist consists of around 14,000 checked websites (including ad servers and supplementary URLs) and thus includes around 4,000 online offers.